felipeberger/to_do_tracker/README.md

 DESCRIPTION: A simple to-do list tracker

-Intended functionality is the following (in development):
+Intended functionality is the following:

 - Read a csv file for exisitng tasks
 - Write into the csv file to add new tasks